CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Produces:

-- 62c7c657127dbd00011540a6.temperatureSensor_0.data.json
+- 62c7c657127dbd00011540a6.tensiometer.temperatureSensor_0.data.json
-- 62c7c657127dbd00011540a6.temperatureSensor_1.data.json
+- 62c7c657127dbd00011540a6.tensiometer.temperatureSensor_1.data.json
-- 62c7c657127dbd00011540a6.temperatureSensor_5.data.json, if soil temperature connected
+- 62c7c657127dbd00011540a6.tensiometer.temperatureSensor_5.data.json, if soil temperature connected
-- 62c7c657127dbd00011540a6.analogInput_6.data.json
+- 62c7c657127dbd00011540a6.tensiometer.analogInput_6.data.json

 Restore: to restore to a new device
 -------

-The restore process automatically creates a new device where sensor's data previously backup will be restored.
+The restore process **automatically creates a new device** where sensor's data previously backup will be restored.

 **For a capacitive sensor device:**